Spare The Air – Convert Your Wood-Burning Fireplace

 - Ethanol fuel fireplace: An ethanol fireplace is an intriguing option.
 They don’t put out tons of heat, but they aren’t very demanding (like the electric inserts, they don’t require venting), are very cool and modern looking, and they have a “go anywhere” flexibility that can go just about any place - from fireplace to tabletop.

 With the chilly days and nights of autumn and winter just around the corner, now is a great time to look into modernizing your Eichler home’s fireplace.
-I think you’ll be glad you did!
+We think you’ll be glad you did!